tanzim-rahman/wgs-training/README.md

 > Make sure your terminal is open inside the unzipped folder.
 Use ***dir*** (Windows) or ***ls*** (Mac, Linux) to check if the *Dockerfile* and *README.md* files are present.
 If not, you are likely in another directory.
 Use ***cd*** to move to the unzipped directory and rerun the command above.

 > [!CAUTION]
-> If you encounter an error, it is likely because **Docker Desktop** is not running.
+> Ensure that Docker Desktop is running when using the above command, otherwise you will receive an error.

 ### Step 4: Download the Kraken2 database